Together we grow

-Dedicated to promoting the Lompoc Valley and the prosperity of all businesses in the community through a unified organization
+Dedicated to promoting the Lompoc Valley and the prosperity of businesses in the community through a unified organization.

-The Lompoc Chamber is an association of over 400 member businesses, non-profit organizations and individuals committed to promoting and maintaining a strong economy and quality of life in the Lompoc Valley.
-Economic Development is very important to the Chamber's mission.
+The Lompoc Chamber is an association of over 250 member businesses, non-profit organizations and individuals committed to promoting and maintaining a strong economy and quality of life in the Lompoc Valley.
+Economic Development is very important to the Chamber’s mission.
 Below is a list of business support organizations and resources that help both current business owners and entrepreneurs in any stage of development.
-This list of resources should help with information about how to start or grow a business or relocate a business to Lompoc.
+This list of resources should help with information about how to start or grow your business.

 The Santa Barbara County Small Business Development Center (SBDC) is part of the Ventura County EDC-SBDC, the Los Angeles Regional Network, and the national Small Business Administration (SBA).
 They provide individualized consulting and training to new and growing businesses.
 For a confidential no-cost consultation, contact them for an appointment – the intake process link is on their website.